Cardiology Advertising: Digital Marketing to Cardiologists

 Prescribing Behavior

-Various demand-side platforms (DSPs) offer programmatic advertising that allows you to target doctor specialties based on their prescribing behavior or CPT history.
+Various demand-side platforms (DSPs) offer programmatic advertising that enables you to target doctors by specialty, based on prescribing behavior or CPT history.
 This can be very advantageous when targeting specific subsectors of the cardiology discipline.

 Lookalike Audiences and Hashtags

-To weed out consumers verses HCPs, lookalike audiences and hashtags may be helpful in building out target audiences on social media.
-However, to build those audiences you must take a critical look at who follows the various accounts/hashtags and the types of content they are promoting or associated with.
+To weed out consumers versus HCPs, lookalike audiences and hashtags may be helpful in building out target audiences on social media.
+However, to build those audiences, you must take a critical look at who follows the various accounts/hashtags and the types of content they are promoting or associated with.

 • Conferences